laureanorp/HPC_Lab2_git/README.md

 # lab2
-Code and files for Lab2, a deliverable of HPC subject
+Files for a deliverable of the HPC subject of my Master's degree in Bioinformatics.
+The tasks were to deal with different git options from local/GitHub, including, for example, merging conflicts.
+Includes a SLURM job that cuts the first fraction of different files.